learnk8s/learnk8s.io/src/smallOrLargeNodes/content.md

 _Most managed Kubernetes services even impose hard limits on the number of pods per node:_

-- On [Amazon Elastic Kubernetes Service (EKS)](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt), the maximum numer of pods per node depends on the node type and ranges from 4 to 737.
+- On [Amazon Elastic Kubernetes Service (EKS)](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt), the maximum number of pods per node depends on the node type and ranges from 4 to 737.
 - On [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/quotas), the limit is 100 pods per node, regardless of the type of node.
-- On [Azure Kubernetes Servcie (AKS)](https://docs.microsoft.com/bs-latn-ba/azure/aks/configure-azure-cni#maximum-pods-per-node), the default limit is 30 pods per node but it can be increased up to 250.
+- On [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/bs-latn-ba/azure/aks/configure-azure-cni#maximum-pods-per-node), the default limit is 30 pods per node but it can be increased up to 250.

 So, if you have many pods but few nodes, you should probably do some tests to check whether Kubernetes still runs smoothly in this situation.